Treeshakers/esm-adoption/why-avoid-default-exports.md

 }));
 ```

 Now babel interop trusts that imported object is a namespace with named and default exports as properties.
+However `default` property was missing.
 This broke the web.
 This is where default exports overusing let us down.

 ## Related